Theomat/theomat.github.io/_pages/about.md

 Current:

+- I am present at the Dagstuhl meeting on "The Futures of Reactive Synthesis".
+- I am working on a No-ML version of ProgSynth.
+- I am very interested about library learning perhaps you have a definition of good programs to learn?

+2023:

 - June: I am now mentoring [Pierre-Marie Marcille](https://www.labri.fr/perso/pmarcille/).
-- June-July: I will welcome two interns:
+- June-July: I welcomed two interns:
   - 5th June to 29th July: [Félix Yvonnet](https://github.com/Felix-Yvonnet) to work on restarts;
   - 19th June to 29th July: [Priscilla Tissot](https://fr.linkedin.com/in/priscilla-tissot-9493851b8) to work on predictions.

-2023:

 - April 27: I presented [WikiCoder: Learning to Write Knowledge-Powered Code](https://arxiv.org/abs/2303.08574) at SPIN (ETAPS) in Paris.
 - April 21: I presented our ongoing work on language shaprening at GT DAAL in Paris.
 - March: I visited the Warsaw University (MIMUW) for two weeks.